kgiusti/ombt/README.md

     [3]-  Done           ./ombt2 --url amqp://localhost:5672 rpc-client
     [4]+  Done           ./ombt2 --url amqp://localhost:5672 rpc-client

-You can also run servers in clients in groups where the traffic is isolated to only those members of the given group.
+You can also run servers and clients in groups where the traffic is isolated to only those members of the given group.
 Use the --topic argument to specify the group for the server/client.
 For example, here are two separate groups of listeners/notifiers: 'groupA' and 'groupB':